- ICC VATICAN PROSECUTION

 The Center for Constitutional Rights (CCR) and co-counsel are representing sixteen current and former members of the Olympia Food Co-op Board of Directors in a lawsuit brought over their decision to boycott Israeli goods.
-The lawsuit, filed in September 2011 in Washington State court, was brought by five Co-op members to prevent enforcement of the Co-op’s boycott policy and to collect monetary damages against the board members, claiming that they acted beyond the scope of their authority and breached their fiduciary duties.
-The Board members have moved to strike the suit because it seeks to chill their public statements on an issue of public interest, and are asking the court to impose a statutory penalty on plaintiffs.
+The lawsuit, filed in September 2011 in Washington State court, was brought by five Co-op members to prevent enforcement of the Co-op’s boycott policy and to collect monetary damages against the Board members, claiming that they acted beyond the scope of their authority and breached their fiduciary duties.
+The Board members moved to strike the suit because it seeks to chill their public statements on an issue of public interest, and asked the court to impose a statutory penalty on plaintiffs.

 On September 2, 2011, five plaintiffs—members of the Olympia Food Co-op in Olympia, Washington—filed a lawsuit against sixteen current and former members of the Olympia Food Co-op Board of Directors for their decision to boycott Israeli goods.

 The Olympia Food Co-op, a nonprofit corporation that was formed in 1976, is committed to making good food accessible to more people while encouraging economic and social justice.
 In line with a long history of social justice work, in 2010, the Co-op Board passed a resolution by consensus to boycott Israeli goods.
 Subsequently, the Co-op held annual Board elections, and the five candidates endorsed by Olympia BDS (boycott, divestment and sanctions) won overwhelmingly.
-Three of the plaintiffs ran for the board opposing the boycott, and lost.
+Three of the plaintiffs ran for the Board opposing the boycott, and lost.

 In the complaint, Plaintiffs seek to prevent the enforcement of the boycott policy and to collect damages, claiming that the Board members acted beyond the scope of their authority and breached their fiduciary duties.
 However, adopting the boycott was fully within the Board’s powers.
 Moreover, Plaintiffs failed to utilize the Co-op’s member initiated ballot procedure, which allows any member to put an issue to a full membership vote by collecting signatures from 300 members.
-Instead of seeking a member vote on the issue, plaintiffs decided to sue the board members in court.
+Instead of seeking a member vote on the issue, plaintiffs decided to sue the Board members in court.

 Defendants filed a special motion to strike the lawsuit on November 1, 2011, urging the court to strike down Plaintiffs’ effort to silence the Co-op’s principled stand on Israel’s human rights violation through a policy of BDS.

-The special motion to strike requires parties who bring a lawsuit to demonstrate that it is not a Strategic Litigation Against Public Participation—SLAPP—suit targeting constitutionally-protected free speech.
+The special motion to strike requires parties who bring a lawsuit to demonstrate that it is not a Strategic Litigation Against Public Participation (SLAPP) suit targeting constitutionally-protected free speech.
 SLAPPs are civil complaints or counterclaims that target the constitutional rights of free speech and petition in connection with an issue of public concern, as well as lawful conduct in furtherance of such rights.
 While many cases that qualify as SLAPPs are without legal merit, they can effectively achieve their principal purpose: to chill public debate on specific issues.
 Defending against a SLAPP requires substantial money, time, and legal resources, and can divert attention away from the public issue and intimidate and silence others.

-Statement of Solidarity with the Olympia Food Co-op from TrickleUp Films.
+Statement of Solidarity with the Olympia Food Co-op from TrickleUp Films

 September 2, 2011: Five plaintiffs filed a case against sixteen current and former Board members of the Olympia Food Co-op in state court in Washington.